WILD YAK EXPEDITIONS Team

-The success of the trip depends on both the personal condition of each participant and the experience of our Team.
-WILD YAK EXPEDITIONS’ team has been carefully selected according to their expertise in the particular environment and personal aptitudes.
+The success of the Trip depends on both the personal condition of each participant and the experience of our Team.
+WILD YAK EXPEDITIONS’ team has been carefully selected according to its expertise in the particular environment and personal aptitudes.

 Our team is thus well-experienced, skilled, trained, courteous and helpful with young broad-minded people who are still much connected to their spiritual thoughts.
 It consists of UIAGM Mountain Guides, highly academic qualified individuals and licensed Local Guides.
 WILD YAK EXPEDITIONS team has an outstanding climbing experience in mountaineering.
 With ascents of some of the World’s highest mountains such as Mount Everest, K2, Kanchenjunga, Makalu, Lhotse, Dhaulagiri, Annapurna, Manaslu, Cho-Oyu, Shishapangma, Gasherbrum I & II, last but not least Nanga Parbat and the beautiful Ama Dablam pyramid.